-We also include a list of others actions that may help lower an individual’s carbon footprint.
+We also include a list of other actions that may help lower an individual’s carbon footprint.

 Summary – Most Effective Ways To Reduce Personal Carbon Footprint

-Before investigating ways to reduce your carbon footprint, you may want to know first what a sustainable carbon footprint might be to aim for.
+Before looking at ways to reduce an individual’s carbon footprint, it might be helpful to know what a sustainable carbon footprint might be to aim for.

 – Number of children

-Each extra person in the world introduces a new set of emissions
+Each extra person has their own set of emissions

-But, whether or not this increases total emissions can depend on the lifestyle and consumption choices of each individual, and the country they live in
+But, whether or not this increases total emissions might depend on the lifestyle and consumption choices of each individual person.
+The country they live in can have an impact on this.

-(An increasing population, or having more children doesn’t always lead to higher emissions – read more about this in the guide below)
+An increasing population, or having more children doesn’t always lead to higher emissions.
+We’ve discussed this in further detail below.

-Taking less plane trips a year can reduce carbon emissions
+Taking less plane trips a year might reduce carbon emissions

 – Consider what your food diet looks like

-It’s also worth noting that the highest offending carbon footprint meats tend to be beef, lamb, and pork, with chicken usually having a smaller carbon footprint
+It’s also worth noting that the highest offending carbon footprint meats tend to be beef, lamb, and pork.
+Chicken usually has a smaller carbon footprint.

 – Overall consumption rate

-Be aware of the carbon footprint of the product you use on a daily basis … be aware of your total consumption, your consumption rate (how often or how fast you consume), and how efficient you are with the things you use and consume (how much use or value you get out of them, how long you use or keep them for, and so on)
+How efficient you are with the things you use and consume (how much use or value you get out of them, how long you use or keep them for, and so on) are also a factor in consumption over the long term.

-Another interesting note from the information below is that divorced families may have larger carbon footprint – splitting up their footprint across two or more households, instead of sharing in the potential increased efficiency of one home.
+Another interesting note from the information below is that divorced families may have larger carbon footprint.

-Additional pets in the household also increase the carbon footprint – they emit gas, and their diet (especially if meat based) has a footprint too.
+Also, additional pets in the household also increase the carbon footprint – they emit gases, and their diet (especially if meat based) has a footprint too.

-High Impact, Moderate Impact, & Low Impact Actions For Reducing Carbon Dioxide Emission Footprint
+High Impact, Moderate Impact, & Low Impact Actions For Reducing An Individual’s Carbon Footprint

-There’s been research done into what the best ways to reduce your carbon footprint are, and the approximate CO2e (kg of carbon dioxide equivalent) reduced per year by implementing these different actions.
+There’s been research done into what the best actions to reduce an individual’s carbon footprint are.

 What was found was that there’s a clear difference between ‘high impact’, ‘moderate impact’ and ‘low impact’ actions.